theblockstalk/upgradeable-proxy/README.md

    - **TODO** do above test when web3.js is updated
    - **Note:** applications or other smart contracts will need to know about the upgrade to be able to correctly interpret the new return values with the new ABI.
    - **Note:** Normal contract inheritance does not allow this functionality.
 Ergo the compiler will not issue any warnings when using upgradeable contracts as such.
 Use with caution. **TODO:** is this true???
+10. Change the order of events
+    - See contract _UintEventV2b_EventReordered_
+11. Send Ether to a payable function in an upgradeable contract
+    - See contract _UintEther_
+12. Change functions from payable to non-payable and non-payable to payable
+    - See contract _UintEther_
+    - **Note:** Normal contract inheritance does not allow this functionality.
+Ergo the compiler will not issue any warnings when using upgradeable contracts as such.
+Use with caution. **TODO:** is this true???

 #### 3.3.2 You can't